Kitty Cat Profile & Bio

 Elena's family and friends always thought of her as this "ultra modern feminist superwoman entrepreneur," but they were all wrong, as nothing could be further from the truth.
 All she ever really wanted was to be a happily married housewife--all that other stuff were just things she did while waiting for the right man to come along (unfortunately for her, that man was me).
 Now that she's happily married and has become an awesome housewife (no complaints from me), she's as happy as a clam.
 In her own words, "My main goal and joy in life now is to take care of my husband and be a happy little housewife--everything else is secondary.
 I never really liked being an entrepreneur, and I'd pick being a housewive over being some superwoman anyday."
 Hey, don't look at me--having grown up in the very progressive San Francisco Bay Area, I haven't got a single chauvinistic bone in my body.
 Like I said, everyone was wrong about her--she doesn't want to be a famous actress/model, nor does she wants to be a successful business woman--she just wants a simple life at home.

-In her spare time, Elena enjoys reading (novels, books on history, philosophy, art, psychology..etc), watching movies (she watches just about anything except for war films.
-I tried to get her to watch war films with me, but she's just not interested), decorating the house, researching health and beauty tips, and taking care of her little gardens.
-She's not prone to any collector/fan behavior--she wouldn't really call herself a big fan of anyone or anything in particular, and she certainly would never bother standing in line for hours to get anyone's autograph or see a show.
+In her spare time, Elena enjoys reading (novels, books on history, philosophy, art, psychology..etc), watching movies (she loves horror, sci-fi/fantasy, thrillers, and dramas), decorating the house, researching health and beauty tips, and taking care of her gardens.
+She's not prone to any collector/fan-girl behavior--she wouldn't really call herself a big fan of anyone or anything in particular, and she certainly would never bother standing in line for hours to get anyone's autograph or see a show.
 If you asked her to name her top 10 favorite this or that, she would most likely draw a blank after the first few and get bored of the subject (I've tried).
 Of course, if I press her, she'll get cute and say that she's my biggest fan, and making me happy is her only hobby.
 As sickeningly sweet as that may sound to some people, it's pretty much the truth.
 Some people might think it's horrible that she has the "traditional Asian woman" mentality, but remember, that's what makes her happy, and it's what she's always wanted.
-I used to jokingly tease her about the fact that she doesn't have any ambitions or big dreams, until one day I realized that she's already living her dream, and I'm actually envious of her.
+I used to jokingly tease her about the fact that she doesn't have any lofty ambitions or big dreams, until one day I realized she's already living her dream, and I'm actually envious of her.
 How many people can say they are living the dream they've had since they were children?